-- Water reservoir isn’t removable
+- The water reservoir isn’t removable

 Breville brews coffee fast at a perfect temperature.
 The machine is adjustable for every taste and can make a variety of brew styles; if you’re looking for diversity, it’s a solid option to consider.
 The thermal carafe doesn’t keep coffee hot as long as it could, but you have so many options to consider for each brew, it definitely won’t keep you bored.
-Just make sure to change the filter settings from cone to basked since that will produce slightly different brews.
+Just make sure to change the filter settings from cone to basket since that will produce slightly different brews.

 This coffeemaker weighs 3.15 pounds.
 Its dimensions are 12.4 x 6.7 x 15.7 inches.